luplatina/First-passage/README.md

 For example, the probability package can plot the time evolution of a probability function with an external force field pulling towards a reflecting boundary.
 General procedure:

-1. Draw the PDE geometry and design boundary condition based on the “PDE tool”,
+1. Draw the PDE geometry and design boundary condition based on the “PDE tool”.
 `>>drawgeomright1(Ldomain, qfun(force)); %default value: Ldomain=7;walk domain; force=1.8;the potential profile;`

 2. Output the boundary parameter from the PDE toolbox to get the parameter ‘b’ and ‘g’.
 First, GUI-->boundary-->export decomposed geometry, boundary condition.
 Then,
 `>>fid = wgeom(g, 'prob1g'); #save the geometry file for PDE solver`

 3. Build and solve the PDE
 set the diffusion constant (Diff), Duration to observe the evolution process(Tdomain) `>>[u p tlist]=Rightpass(b,Diff,force,Ldomain,Tdomain); %default value:Diff=6;Tdomain=2e-8;`

 4. Plot the probability evolution curves:
 `>>[y1b, xdomain]=Time_evolution(u,p,tlist,Tdomain);`